Debate chamber: Psychology and geometry

 The configuration of seating affects interpersonal communication on conscious and subconscious levels.
 For example, disagreements over the shape of a negotiation table delayed the Vietnam War peace talks for almost a year.

-Interpersonal communication involves both visual and aural senses.
-Faces are important sources of both visual and aural information (e.g., facial expressions and voices); and a person's means of receiving such information (namely the eyes and ears) are most effective when able to face their focus of interest directly.
-Thus, communication is best facilitated through "face-to-face" interaction, whether the parties involved are in an amicable or adversarial role to one another.

-The geometry of seating position can further support or determine a sense of opposition/confrontation, hierarchy/dominance, or collaboration/equality.
-Factors such as angle/rotation, proximity/distance, median/termini, and height/incline must all be considered.
-The more directly two parties are positioned across from one another, the more likely their relationship will be one of opposition to each other; the less direct, or more “side-by-side” these positions are, the less likely such an opposing relationship becomes, but also the less effective it will be at fostering collaboration.
+The geometry of seating position can support or determine a sense of opposition/confrontation, hierarchy/dominance, or collaboration/equality.
+Factors such as angle/rotation, proximity/distance, median/termini, and height/incline are all relevant considerations.
+The more directly two parties are positioned across from one another, the more likely their relationship will be one of opposition to each other; the less direct, or more "side-by-side" these positions are, the less likely such an opposing relationship becomes, but also the less effective it will be at fostering collaboration.

 These effects can be observed in debate chambers, meeting rooms, and at dining or restaurant tables.
 For instance, with a long rectangular table, those seated at the "head" or "end" of the table are in a position of dominance; they can see everybody, and normally everybody can see them, but the others are restricted to seeing only those across from them.
 Circular, square, or elliptical tables facilitate more equal status between those seated, as well as less obstructed lines of sight.
 A circular gathering with three participants provides the only non-oppositional configuration of more than two persons that allows equal line of sight (all 120 degrees apart).

 The smaller the group and setting, the greater the equity of participants and sight lines.
 Conversely, the more participants that are present, the greater is the disparity of sight lines between those sitting immediately adjacent and those more directly across, whose position in turn becomes more oppositional.
 Winston Churchill recognized this when he insisted the British House of Commons be rebuilt (after wartime bombing) in a similar size and configuration as the prior chamber, to maintain the intimate and adversarial style of debate which he believed was responsible for creating the British form of government.